 For local support, County Crisis Lines are staffed by mental health professionals and trained volunteers.
 The operators are available by phone to assist county residents and visitors with problem-solving stressful situations and determining whether an individual can remain safely in the community or if facility-based care is required.

-Veteran Outreach and Recovery Program (VORP)
+Veterans Outreach and Recovery Program (VORP)

 The Veterans Outreach and Recovery Program (VORP) to connect veterans to community services and provide case management and support, with a special focus on treatment and recovery.